Couples who do want to recover from infidelity can be successful.

 3. Position.
 Willingness to consider forgiveness versus never-ending damnation of the cheater

-At some point in the relationship recovery process, the victim needs to recognize that forgiveness is a goal worth striving towards and that true forgiveness with the heart is a valued prize.
+At some point in the relationship recovery process, the victim needs to recognize that forgiveness is a goal worth striving towards and that true forgiveness with a full heart is a valued gift.

 After all, when infidelity recovery is genuinely successful, revenge, anger, and devastation must transform to trust, love, and friendship.
 This can only occur when forgiveness has been earned by the philanderer and bestowed upon him or her by the victim.

 4. Responsibility.
 Willingness to consider the needs of each family member versus only his or her entitlements

 When trying to decide how to respond to a cheating partner, it is necessary to take into consideration the needs and interests of other family members such as one’s children.